VickySteeves/SHARE/README.md

     ./manage.py harvest com.nature --async
     ./manage.py harvest io.osf --async

 Pass data to elasticsearch with `runbot`.
 Rerunning this command will get the most recently harvested data.
 This can take a minute or two to finish.
+Leave running in it's own terminal window

     ./manage.py runbot elasticsearch